 Science education helps young minds to become the scientists of tomorrow.
 The best biomedical scientists all had to find a spark of inspiration.
 Our strawberry DNA kitchen experiment is a perfect example of a real science experiment that can inspire young people and help them find their passion for science.

-Parents or schools can use these activities to introduce young children to STEM and encourage them to become future scientists!
+Introduce young children to STEM and encourage them to become future scientists!

 Learn how to extract strawberry DNA at home or in the classroom - with adult supervision!